The Importance of Teaching Earth Science

 “It’s the least glamorous, it requires the least specialized equipment, it’s not as shiny.
-And the modern applications of it are less straightforward and less clear,” said Michael Walker, a high school teacher at The Village School, a 1,200-student K-12 institution in Houston.
+And the modern applications of it are less straightforward and less clear,” says Michael Walker, a high school teacher at the Village School, a 1,200-student K-12 institution in Houston.

 Walker is among those calling for a bigger role for earth science in the STEM curriculum.
-“Our students have to start making decisions about how we use our resources, and that means they have to know what is there, how is it used and what are the consequences,” he said.
+“Our students have to start making decisions about how we use our resources, and that means they have to know what is there, how is it used, and what are the consequences,” he says.